This is part of my series: American Zombie: How To Stop Being A Mindless Consumer.

 I suffer from another class of cravings, which is somewhat milder.
 It doesn’t go up or down but is consistent.
 For example, I always want to buy more books.
 No matter how many I bought last week or last year, I want more.
 There’s not enough time to read what’s on my bookshelves, but that doesn’t matter.
 I may purchase a couple of books today, and before they arrive in two days, my attention moves on to the ones I don’t have.

 This desire whispers, “Just get this one thing, and I’ll go away.
 You’ll finally feel content.”
 But it’s a lie.
 The voice never leaves, and I never feel completely satisfied.
 I always want more.

 So I set limits on how many books I buy.
 Sure, I dream of being rich with a personal library of 10,000 volumes, like Robert Jordan (except all of mine would be hardbacks!).
 But for now, I buy two or three every month.
 And more than half of them are used, which keeps the cost relatively low.

 While feeding my hunger for books is pretty harmless, other desires present challenges if I give into them.
 For example, no matter what kind of car I have, I fantasize about a nicer one.
 Right now, I want a self-driving Tesla Model Y, which would be a huge step up from my no-frills Honda Odyssey.
 But a Tesla’s novelty would soon wane, and I’d want something nicer.
 I’d be foolish to accrue debt for something when I will just want something else.
 When mild dissatisfaction is omnipresent, I might as well stick with the cheaper minivan.

 Lastly, I realized that even though my craving won’t disappear, I can turn down its volume.
-It quiets from a whisper-shout to a mere murmur when I meditate, record what I feel grateful for, and avoid advertisements.
+It quiets from a roar to a mere murmur when I meditate, record what I feel grateful for, and avoid advertisements.
 And that makes my life a hundred times more enjoyable.